Overview of Trusted Research principles and guidance for UoL staff including who to contact if you need assistance.

 UoL already conducts financial and fraud risk associated checks on research partners and funders.
 Safeguarding international collaborations also require ethical and national security due diligence checks that go beyond Export Control laws.
 In other words, reputational risks should be considered alongside compliance questions.

-According to the Centre for the Protection of National Infrastructure (CPNI) Trusted Research for academia guidance, these are things you should consider:
+According to the National Protective Security Authority (NPSA) Trusted Research for academia guidance, these are things you should consider:

 - Is there any publicly available information about an organisation, institution or entity which might give you cause for concern?